CSC Mentoring Programme

 Successful applicants are matched in a one-to-one mentoring pairing based on their application responses.

-Mentees and Mentors will have access to programme handbooks, as well as a range of skills development resources.
-All participants will have the opportunity to attend virtual information sessions at the start of the programme and virtual meet-up sessions to connect with fellow Mentees and Mentors and share best practice throughout the mentoring cycle.
+The programme consists of 5 stages, which help guide pairs through important milestones to achieve their goals for the programme.
+Mentees and Mentors will have access to resources including programme handbooks and a range of skills development resources.
+All participants will have the opportunity to attend virtual information sessions at the start of the programme and virtual meet-up sessions to connect with fellow Mentees and Mentors and share best practice.

-2021 Mentor
+2021 Mentor from Guyana

 How can I apply?